railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

    *Form for coding in reception of goods from a supplier order*

-The products then arrive in stock and reflect the quantities shown on the product form.
+The products then arrive in stock and should reflect the quantities shown on the product form.

 In the goods receipt form, the field :guilabel:`Invoicing Control` lets you influence the way you send invoices to suppliers.
-If this is set to 'To be invoiced' a supplier invoice will now be generated automatically in the draft state, based on the goods received.
+If this is set to ``To be invoiced`` a supplier invoice will now be generated automatically in the draft state, based on the goods received.
 Your accountant then has to confirm this pre-invoicing once the supplier's invoice is received.
 This enables you to verify that the invoiced quantities correspond to the quantities received.